-10 Ways to Grow Your Money
+Ten Ways to Grow Your Money

-The first rule is to stop hidden trail commissions on your pensions and investments.
+Rule 1 is to stop hidden trail commissions on your pensions and investments.
 Many of you won't realise, but the way lots of financial advisers, banks and insurance companies work, is they take a hit trail or hidden fee commission on a regular basis from your investments.
 This can be anything from a 0.25% per annum to 0.5% to 1% per annum.
 That money is paying them a fee to look after your money.
 So my suggestion is, where possible, explore exactly what those are and look at getting them stopped because that 0.5% or 1% a year, each year will get your money to grow quicker.

-Rule number two is to make sure you use all of your yearly tax allowances.
+Rule 2 is to make sure you use all of your yearly tax allowances.
 Personally, I’ve got over 20 of them, so feel free to contact me to view a list of them, as this article does not list them in detail.
 As a rule, make sure you use your capital gains tax allowance, pension allowance and your ISA allowances.
 Money is better in your own pocket than it is in the Treasury’s pocket where you will have paid too much tax, so make sure you use all your tax efficient allowances.

-The third rule is active fund management.
+Rule 3, is active fund management.
 We have all heard it before: “buy low sell high”.
 This is what professional investors do, so this is what you’ve got to do with your investments.
 When you see headlines like: “stock market has hit an all-time high today” - that’s the right time to lock in profits.
 You may see those headlines and consider waiting to see if it rises any further, but they most likely won’t, so it’s best to act as soon as possible.
 In a similar way, when you see: “stock market has crashed today, world markets crash, China crashes, American crashes” - that’s the time to invest your money.
 As a summary, be more active when it comes to switching your investments in to stock market funds, out of stock-market funds, into property funds, into bond funds etc.

-Rule number four is never allow commissions to be paid on any of your pensions, investments, life insurance policies, sickness insurance policies, travel insurance etc. Pay a fee, because those commissions will be coming out of your pensions or investments.
+Rule 4 is never allow commissions to be paid on any of your pensions, investments, life insurance policies, sickness insurance policies, travel insurance etc. Pay a fee, because those commissions will be coming out of your pensions or investments.
 The rules have changed to which the word ‘commission’ can’t be used any more, but many investment companies, insurance companies, banks and financial advisers still take a percentage of your investment or your pensions.
 You need to be aware of this and always pay a fee for those services.

-My fifth rule is only ever look for the lowest charged pensions or investment policies.
+Rule 5, is only ever look for the lowest charged pensions or investment policies.
 This may sound self-explanatory but always look for the best value and always look for the cheaper option.
 You will be staggered at the differences in investment charges on your pensions or investments between company A and company B. Always compare and if you don’t compare, get your financial adviser to compare which leads me on to rule number six.